mrismanaziz/Reforestation/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!